Jet Modellers Association Web Site

 Dave Wilshere – Chairman

 Dave is well known to most on the UK jet scene as a very pro-active jet builder and flier.
-Always to be found at jet events in the UK flying one of his own fleet (he currently has 15 jets ready to go – all built himself) Dave is also central figure when it comes to helping other jet pilots out.
-As part of the English Team, Dave will be flying his Saab Gripen at this year’s Jet World Masters in Ireland.
+Always to be found at jet events in the UK flying a host of jets, his own and other peoples.
 An engineer by profession, Dave now plays with models full-time as Managing Director of Motors & Rotors.

 Roger Kilbey Secretary